College of Nursing

 NURSE 4050 Concepts of Community Focused Care: 5 semester hours

-Prerequisites: NURSE 3070, NURSE 4010, NURSE 4020, and NURSE 4030.
+Prerequisites: NURSE 4010, NURSE 4020, and NURSE 4030.
 This course includes a variety of experiences to prepare the student to assess the health care needs in diverse community settings and develop interventions to meet those needs.
 Student will complete 90 clinical hours.
 Concurrent enrollment in NURSE 4060 and NURSE 4065 is required.

 NURSE 4060 Synthesis of Concepts in Professional Nursing: 4 semester hours

-Prerequisites: NURSE 3070, NURSE 4010, NURSE 4020, and NURSE 4030.
+Prerequisites: NURSE 4010, NURSE 4020, and NURSE 4030.
 This course will focus on the synthesis of previous nursing concepts and general education courses with the goal of preparing the student for entry into professional nursing practice.
 Areas of study are selected from across the lifespan, including diverse populations in a variety of healthcare systems.
 This course builds upon knowledge developed in previous coursework.
 Concurrent enrollment in NURSE 4050 and NURSE 4065 is required.

 NURSE 4065 Synthesis of Professional Practice Immersion Clinical: 4 semester hours